 1. What affair fog is not.
 Is it a real thing, or an excuse?
 (This post)

 2. What really IS affair fog?
-Understanding the signs.
+5 signs to watch for.

 3. Can you get your spouse out of affair fog?
 What to do if you’re the betrayed spouse.